 When I got to the workplace, I quickly realised that I did not have the pedigree that would allow me success in this space.
 I had always been top of most of my classes but in this environment, I felt dumb and deeply ashamed.
 I felt like a deer in headlights, I didn’t belong, I didn’t understand the rules of winning in this space.

 After months of depression, I set an intention to double my income in 90 days by learning career strategies and getting a coach.
 I started picking up a trail of clues that success leaves for those who seek them.
 Within 3 months, I was in a new job, earning double that, within a year I was promoted to an even better position.
 Every 3 years after that I have had a promotion, because I have set that as a standard for my career.
 As a Career Coach, I have helped a number of women like myself do the same.

-Today I am an MBA Graduate, a businesswoman, a Career Coach, I head a school of Innovation and Entrepreneurship at a private university and supervise MBAs in one of the top Universities in South Africa.
-My career goals have changed from climbing up the Corporate Ladder to Self-sovereignty as a black woman.
+Today I am an MBA Graduate, a businesswoman, a Career Coach, I headed a school of Innovation and Entrepreneurship at a private university where the enrolment rate and retention rate increased significantly under my leadership.
+I supervise MBAs in one of the top Universities in South Africa and I manage and facilitate leadership programs on behalf of my clients.
+My career goals have changed from climbing up the Corporate Ladder to Self-sovereignty as a Black woman.
 I know understand that self-definition, self- validation, self-sovereignty, joy and rest are political acts for Black Women.
 I started Black Women in the Workplace for Black Township or rural girls like me, who have had to find their way to the top because there was no one to help them up.
-My vision is to see the representation of Black women in top leadership positions reflect the demographics
+My vision is to see the representation of Black women in top leadership positions reflect the demographics of the country.